flyteorg/flytekit/docs/source/contributing.rst

 ..
 TODO: Replace this with actual instructions

 The Flyte developer experience team has put together an end-to-end testing framework that will spin up a K8s cluster, install Flyte onto it, and run through a series of workflows.
-Please contact us if you reach this stage and would like more information on this.
+Please contact us if you have reached this stage and would like more information on this.

 Pre-commit hooks